-As of June 30, 2020, the DBS Program has an Actuarial Surplus (negative UAO) since the value of assets is greater than the current value of the Actuarial Obligation.
-If all assumptions are met, the funding surplus will slowly grow in the future.
+As of June 30, 2021, the DBS Program has an Actuarial Surplus (negative UAO) since the value of assets is greater than the current value of the Actuarial Obligation.
+If all assumptions are met, the funding surplus will slowly grow in the future (prior to reflecting potential Additional Earnings Credits).
 If future experience is worse than assumed, a UAO (shortfall between assets and liabilities) may develop.
-For example, with Additional Earnings Credits adopted this year if the DBS Program has a 14% investment loss or more for the fiscal year ended June 30, 2021, we project that a UAO would emerge in the next valuation.
-Alternatively, a longer period with less-than-expected returns not as severe as the 14% loss could cause a UAO to develop.
+For example, if Additional Earnings Credits are adopted this year and the DBS Program has a 23% investment loss or more for the fiscal year ended June 30, 2022, we project that a UAO would emerge in the next valuation.
+Alternatively, a longer period with less-than-expected returns not as severe as the 23% loss could cause a UAO to develop.